Installation

 Overview

-This source code distribution uses the GNU autoconf/make mechanism and Doxygen for extracting the documentation.
+This source code distribution uses the GNU autoconf/make mechanism.

 HQP can be compiled and tested by invoking: